-Depression is known to increase the chances to miscarry, which makes it harder to distinguish between the effects of the condition and Duloxetine.
-However, considering Cymbalta and pregnancy, the results of two studies on the matter suggest a small increase in a pregnant woman’s chances of miscarriage if a woman is taking Cymbalta while pregnant during the first trimester.
+Depression is known to increase the chances to miscarry, making it harder to distinguish between the effects of the condition and Duloxetine.
+However, considering Cymbalta and pregnancy, the results of two studies on the matter suggest a slight increase in a pregnant woman’s chances of miscarriage if a woman is taking it during the first trimester.

-According to the available data, Cymbalta doesn’t cause preterm birth and do not affect the newborn’s weight.
-Depression itself is linked to premature birth, which makes it inadvisable to disrupt duloxetine treatment without discussing it with a doctor.
+According to the available data, Duloxetine doesn’t cause preterm birth and does not affect the newborn’s weight.
+Depression is linked to premature birth, which makes it inadvisable to disrupt duloxetine treatment without discussing it with a doctor.

-Currently, there is no known correlation between birth defects and Cymbalta treatment during pregnancy.
-Several studies were conducted, and duloxetine did not contribute to birth defects in any of them.
+Currently, there is no known correlation between congenital disabilities and Duloxetine treatment during pregnancy.
+Several studies were conducted, and Duloxetine did not contribute to birth defects in any of them.
 The rate of congenital disabilities in one study was 3%, which is approximately the same as expected in the general population.

 Other Health Hazards To The Child

-Although duloxetine is not linked to any birth defects, certain side effects of Cymbalta might be present in the baby if the mother took the drug during pregnancy.
-Temporary symptoms occur rarely and mostly only when the woman used Cymbalta near delivery.
+Although Duloxetine is not linked to any congenital disabilities, certain side effects of Cymbalta might be present in the baby if the mother took the drug during pregnancy.
+Temporary symptoms occur rarely and mostly only when the woman uses Cymbalta near delivery.
 The baby might experience tremors, problems sleeping or eating, increased irritability, and jitteriness.

 Cymbalta And Breastfeeding

-No adverse health effects were found in children whose mothers took Cymbalta 60 mg daily while breastfeeding.
+No adverse health effects were found in children whose mothers took the drug daily while breastfeeding.
 So there is no proven connection between side effects and Cymbalta and breastfeeding.
-Duloxetine is not absent from the milk, but the amount of the drug that the baby ingests is extremely small.
-Research suggests that it is unreasonable to discontinue the treatment with Cymbalta while breastfeeding unless the baby displays disturbing symptoms.
+Duloxetine is not absent from the milk, but the amount of the drug that the baby ingests is too small to affect health.
+Research suggests that it is unreasonable to discontinue the treatment while breastfeeding unless the baby displays disturbing symptoms.

-Finally, if there are persistent concerns about the baby’s health, it is advisable that the mother discusses alternative treatment options with her healthcare provider.
-Certain SSRIs such as Zoloft and Paxil act in a way similar to Cymbalta but are deemed to be among the safest antidepressant medicines for nursing women.
+Finally, if there are persistent concerns about the baby’s health, the mother should discuss alternative treatment options with her healthcare provider.
+Certain SSRIs such as Zoloft and Paxil act similarly to Duloxetine but are deemed to be among the safest antidepressant medicines for nursing women.
 However, when the signs of drug misuse are detected, it is critical to find drug treatment to avoid severe consequences.

 Duloxetine and pregnancy have an ambiguous relationship.
 This medication belongs to the FDA category C, meaning that the risks cannot be ruled out.
-However, there is no direct evidence that suggests negative impacts of Cymbalta on pregnancy.
+However, there is no direct evidence that suggests the negative impacts of Cymbalta on pregnancy.
 Breastfeeding while taking medicine is also considered generally safe.
-While there is always room for risk, the effects of depression and anxiety on a woman can sometimes be more harmful to the baby than Cymbalta treatment.
-Therefore, only a qualified medical professional can determine whether the benefits of duloxetine during pregnancy will outweigh the potential risks to the child in every individual case.
-In case of any urge severe reaction of the organism, it is required to contact the drug facility to get help.
+While there is always room for risk, the effects of depression and anxiety on a woman can sometimes be more harmful to the baby than treatment with the antidepressant.
+Therefore, only a qualified medical professional can determine whether the benefits of Duloxetine during pregnancy will outweigh the potential risks to the child in every individual case.
+In case of any severe reaction of the organism, it is required to contact the drug facility to get help.